boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 ```
 + `sockfd`  - Simply our `ipv4Socket` variable.
 + `backlog` - This is for handling multiple connections.
   - We only need to handle one connection at a time, therefor we will set this value to `0`.

 Our C function will be:
 ```c
 listen(ipv4Socket, 0);
 ```

-### 5. Accept the incoming connections, on the TCP-IP Socket, and create a new connected session - accept()
+### 5. Accept the incoming connections and create a new connected session
 Now that our socket is listening we need to accept the incoming connections with the C function `accept()`.
 Consulting the manual page with `man 2 accept` we find that:
 + the accept function takes the connection request from the listen function and creates a new connected socket.
 + `int accept(int sockfd, struct sockaddr \*addr, socklen_t \*addrlen);`
 We will give our `accept()` function the variable name `clientSocket`.
 We will use our `ipv4Socket` variable we created earlier to fulfill the `int sockfd` arguments, and set the remaining two arguments to `NULL`.

 Our C function will be:
 ```c
 int clientSocket = accept(ipv4Socket, NULL, NULL);
 ```

-### 6. Transfer Standard-Input, Standard-Output, and Standard-Error to the connected session - dup2()
+### 6. Transfer STDIN, STDOUT, STDER to the connected session
 Now that we have a tcp socket listening and accepting incoming connections, we will need to pass the input, output, and error messages from the program, to the connecting client.
 This will allow the connecting client to input text using their keyboard, and read the output that is returned.
 We will duplicate the File Descriptors for Standard Input(0), Standard Output(1), and Stadard Error(2) to the newly created, connected socket using the dup2() function three times.
 We will consult the man pages for more information will `man 2 dup2`.
 ```c